 PRICE of Pain Podcast is here!
-Join Dr. Joshua Crow as he hosts researchers, clinicians, and industry professionals to discuss recent breakthroughs in pain science and how they’re being applied across a multitude of fields.
-Whether you’re a science nerd, current researcher, or just looking for an educational (and maybe even entertaining!) way to pass the time.
+Dr. Joshua Crow hosts researchers, clinicians, and industry professionals to discuss recent breakthroughs in pain science and how they’re being applied across a multitude of fields.
+Whether you’re a science nerd, current researcher, or just looking for an educational way to pass the time, be sure to join us every other week!

 Don’t forget to like & subscribe!